Noether's theorem

-Noether's theorem or Noether's first theorem states that every differentiable symmetry of the action of a physical system with conservative forces has a corresponding conservation law.
-The theorem was proven by mathematician Emmy Noether in 1915 and published in 1918.
+Noether's theorem states that every continuous symmetry of the action of a physical system with conservative forces has a corresponding conservation law.
+This is the first of two theorems (see Noether's second theorem) published by the mathematician Emmy Noether in 1918.
 The action of a physical system is the integral over time of a Lagrangian function, from which the system's behavior can be determined by the principle of least action.
-This theorem only applies to continuous and smooth symmetries over physical space.
+This theorem applies to continuous and smooth symmetries of physical space.
+Noether's formulation is quite general and has been applied across classical mechanics, high energy physics, and recently statistical mechanics.